 Since Errol Flynn was a Warner Bros. star and TCM is part of the Time Warner mega-conglomerate (and before that, Turner owned the rights to the WB library up to 1948), Flynn flicks have a been a TCM staple from the get-go.

-Flynn did star in some movies in the 1950s that are really hard to find – e.g., Adventures of Captain Fabian (1951), Lilacs in the Spring (1954), and King’s Rhapsody (1954) – but those will remain hard to find as TCM isn’t presenting any of them.
+Flynn did star in some movies in the 1950s that are really hard to find – e.g., Adventures of Captain Fabian (1951); Lilacs in the Spring (1954), opposite Anna Neagel; and King’s Rhapsody (1954) – but these will remain hard to find as TCM isn’t presenting any of them.

 Instead, you’ll have the chance to see (once again, most likely) Flynn in his Warners heyday, in vehicles such as Gentleman Jim (1942), The Prince and the Pauper (1937), and San Antonio (1946).

-Else, I’d recommend Curtiz’s Virginia City partly because the underrated Miriam Hopkins is in it; partly because it has a solid first hour.
+Else, Curtiz’s Virginia City is recommended partly because the underrated ball of fire Miriam Hopkins is in it; partly because it has a solid first hour.

 Frank Borzage’s Green Light (1937), about idealism and self-sacrifice, is also worth a look because it’s so godawfully well-intentioned it must be seen to be believed.

-I still haven’t watched Lewis Milestone’s Edge of Darkness, but it’s supposed to be a solid World War II drama.
+Lewis Milestone’s Edge of Darkness is supposed to be a well-crafted World War II drama.
 Robert Rossen, whose All the King’s Men would win the 1949 Best Picture Oscar, penned the screenplay based on William Woods’ novel about anti-Nazi Norwegian fighters.
 Ann Sheridan is another good reason to check this one out.
 The capable supporting cast includes Walter Huston, Helmut Dantine, Ruth Gordon, Judith Anderson, John Beal, and Nancy Coleman.

 3:00 AM Virginia City (1940)

 A rebel spy poses as a wild West dance hall girl.
-Cast: Errol Flynn, Miriam Hopkins, Humphrey Bogart.
-Dir.: Michael Curtiz.
+Cast: Errol Flynn.
+Miriam Hopkins.
+Randolph Scott.
+Humphrey Bogart.
+Frank McHugh.
+Alan Hale.
+Director: Michael Curtiz.
 Black and white.
 121 min.

 5:15 AM San Antonio (1945)